Read This First

 Prompt 2: Provide a profile of Edward Gibson and links to media featuring his work.

-The section turns on Profile: Edward Gibson and Links to Media Featuring Edward Gibson.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Profile: Edward Gibson and Links to Media Featuring Edward Gibson in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Profile: Edward Gibson distinct from Links to Media Featuring Edward Gibson.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Profile: Edward Gibson distinct from Links to Media Featuring Edward Gibson.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Language and Thought, Profile: Edward Gibson, and Links to Media Featuring Edward Gibson.
+Treat Language and Thought, Profile: Edward Gibson, and Links to Media Featuring Edward Gibson as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The linguistic pressure is that words do not merely label thoughts; they can steer what counts as a possible thought.

 Current Position